tuhlnaa/HuBERT-ECG-Extended/reproducibility/README.md

 Details on how to fine-tune on specific dataset is provided in the paper.

 ## Notes on missing datasets
-Folders for SPH and PTB-Xl are omitted as these datasets are provided with predefined splits.
 The folder for the Ribeiro dataset is not provided to respect non-disclosure terms of the data-user agreement.
 Nonetheless, the test set is predefined and publicly available.
 For this specific case, we can provide (upon request) fine-tuned models ready to be used for inference and evaluation.

 ## WHAT YOU HAVE TO DO